 "Thank God!
 He's still alive," Kelly said as he ran toward the boy.

-The boy was unharmed; the blood was not his own.
+The child was unharmed; the blood was not his own.
 Once Stacy was sure her son was in no immediate danger, her fear turned to anger.

 "Why didn't you stay at Mrs. Krauss' house?"